-Electronic Arts Inc. is a prominent American developer and publisher of interactive entertainment software, specializing in the creation and distribution of video games, content, and online services for various platforms, including consoles, PCs, and mobile devices.
-Founded in 1982 and headquartered in Redwood City, California, the company boasts a diverse portfolio of popular franchises, such as Madden, EA Sports FC, Battlefield, Apex Legends, and The Sims, spanning multiple genres including sports, action, and role-playing.
-Electronic Arts also engages in licensing agreements for well-known brands like FIFA and Star Wars, and offers advertising services.
-The company utilizes both digital distribution and retail channels to reach consumers, alongside strategic partnerships to enhance its game development and operational capabilities.
+Electronic Arts Inc. is a leading global interactive entertainment software company that develops, markets, publishes, and distributes a diverse range of video games, content, and online services for game consoles, personal computers, and mobile devices.
+Founded in 1982 and headquartered in Redwood City, California, the company is known for its popular franchises, which include Madden NFL, EA Sports FC, Battlefield, Apex Legends, The Sims, Need for Speed, and Plants vs. Zombies.
+Electronic Arts primarily licenses games from well-known brands like FIFA and Star Wars and also offers advertising services.
+The company utilizes both digital distribution and retail channels to market its products, selling directly to mass market retailers and specialty stores.
+Additionally, it has established a strategic partnership with KLab Inc. to enhance its game development and operations.

 Metalhead Software is a Canadian game developer in Victoria, British Columbia.
 The studio has focused on its Super Mega Baseball series since inception, now 10 years in the making.